Hot Fuzz: Other films

+Pop culture

+In 2020, Wright indicated on social media that the title of the film was an apparent reference to the 2004 debut studio album Hot Fuss by the Killers.
+However, he has also said that the title of the film "means nothing."

 Special effects

 To illustrate the destruction of the mansion as a result of the gas explosion, gas mortars were placed in front of the building to create large-scale fireballs.
 The wave of fire engulfs the camera, and to achieve that effect, gas mortars were used again but were fired upwards into a black ceiling piece that sloped up towards the camera.
 When the sequence was shot at a high speed, the flames appeared to surge across the ground.
 For one of the final scenes of the film, the Sandford police station is destroyed by an explosion.
 Part of the explosion was created by using a set model that showed its windows being blown out, while the building remained intact.
 The actual destruction of the building was depicted by exploding a miniature model of the station.

 Similar to the work in Shaun of the Dead, blood and gore was prevalent throughout the film.
 Visual effects supervisor Richard Briscoe revealed the rationale for using the large amounts of blood: "In many ways, the more extreme you make it, the more people know it is stylised and enjoy the humour inherent in how ridiculous it is.
-It's rather like the (eventually) limbless Black Knight in [Monty Python and the Holy Grail]."
+It's rather like the (eventually) limbless Black Knight in Monty Python and the Holy Grail."
 The most time-consuming gore sequence involved a character's head being crushed by a section of a church.
 A dummy was used against a green screen and the head was detonated at the point when the object was about to impact the body.
 Throughout the film, over seventy gunfight shots were digitally augmented; Briscoe's rationale for adding the additional effects was that "The town square shootout, for example, is full of extra little hits scattered throughout, so that it feels like our hero characters really do have it all going off, all around them.
 It was a great demonstration of [how] seemingly very trivial enhancements can make a difference when combined across a sequence."

 Promotion

 The first two teaser trailers were released on 16 October 2006.
 Wright, Pegg, and Frost maintained several video blogs, which were released at various times throughout the production of the film.
-Wright and Frost held a panel at the 2006 Comic-Con convention in San Diego, California to promote Hot Fuzz, which included preliminary footage and a question and answer session.
+Wright and Frost held a panel at the 2006 San Diego Comic-Con to promote Hot Fuzz, which included preliminary footage and a question and answer session.
 The two returned to the convention again in 2007 to promote the US DVD release.
 Advance screenings of the film took place on 14 February 2007 in the UK and the world premiere was on 16 February 2007.
 The premiere included escorts from motorcycle police officers and the use of blue carpet instead of the traditional red carpet.